-"This laboratory was equipped through a donation of the European Union - Ova laboratorija je opremljana uz pomoć donacije Evropske unije"
+"This laboratory was equipped through a donation of the European Union - Ova laboratorija je opremljena uz pomoć donacije Evropske unije"

-"This equipment was donated by the European union - Ovu opremu je donirala Evropska unija"
+"This equipment was donated by the European Union - Ovu opremu je donirala Evropska unija"

 ...or other similar text agreed with the Info team.
-Such plaques should be installed at locations where they reach maximum visibility.
+Such plaques should be installed at locations where they reach maximum visibility, such as the main entrance, or in front of the building.